K12 Portal > How Students Learn

 boy working

 Knowing how students learn can help educators meet students where they are emotionally and developmentally in presenting material in class.
-On this page, learn how engaging students emotionally can assist in students engaging in your class and in students taking initiative for their own learning.
-Also, find practical applications of research based strategies to teach and motivate students.
+On this page, learn how engaging students emotionally can assist in students being involved learners in your class.
+When engaged, students can take initiative for their own learning.
+Educators will find practical applications of research based strategies to teach and motivate students on these pages.

 Affective Domain